 Some domains did not contain any vertex and thus an extra vertex was inserted into such each domain.
-Now the vertices inserted have to be removed from triangulation.
+Now the vertices inserted into empty domains have to be removed from triangulation.
 This situation is the same as when removing virtual corner points.
-Algorithms for removing extra inserted vertices were presented in the previous section.
+We can use an algorithm for "star shape polygon re-triangulation" or "moving and deleting vertex" algorithm.
+These algorithms for removing extra inserted "virtual" vertices were presented in the previous section.